Technology and Sustainability Drives the Non-woven Fabric Demand In Various Industries

 The main products under this category include masks, gowns, and wound care.
 Non-woven materials are used for dressings, gauze, and more because they absorb well and do not irritate skin, allowing a sterile environment to be kept at the healing site for wounds.
 The increasing population of elderly worldwide is increasing the demand for products that aid in wound care and, therefore, increases the demand for non-woven materials in that field.
 An important growth factor is also a significant increase in hygiene product’s demand.

 In terms of demographic expansion, population growth has been higher in developing nations.
 This creates great demand for such products, consequently creating a non-woven fabric market.
 Moreover, the increasing elderly population worldwide will further boost the need for adult incontinence products, which remains one of the key factors driving hygiene growth.
-The quest for hygiene and medical products, including face masks, surgical gowns, wipes, and diapers is continuous and unrelenting.
+The quest for hygiene and medical products, including face masks, surgical gowns, wipes, and diapers is continuous and unrelenting, supporting the broader non-woven fabric market outlook.

 The healthcare sector successfully sourced personal protective equipment (PPE) and sanitation supplies during COVID-19.
 These developments had the most profound influence on the high-speed advancement of non-woven, due to increasing hygiene and medical goods demand, with a growing sense of sustainability and the incorporation of new technologies.